"The artist is not a special kind of person;

 Department of Arts, Media and Sport

-We have a brand new Art and Design studio which is well equipped with art materials and a kitchen.
-We have an art teacher who delivers art sessions to the children in there.
+We have an amazing Art and Design studio which is well equipped with art materials and a kitchen.
+All teachers have the opportunity to teach in the studio during each Art unit.

 Designed and created by Otters Class (year 3).
 The children based these on African fabrics they explored by tie dying the fabric and then printing the animal shape onto the bag, don't they look effective?!